Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have gone over 5.5 combined goals in 48 of 93 games this season.
+- Dallas' games this season have gone over this matchup's total of 5.5 goals 48 times.

 - In the 27 times this season the Stars have been a moneyline favorite, they have gone 20-7 in those games.

-- The Kraken have been the underdog 24 times this season, and upset their opponent in nine, or 37.5%, of those games.
+- The Kraken have claimed an upset victory in nine, or 37.5%, of the 24 games they have played while the underdog this season.

 Stars Player Props